 An aggressive sales blitz to sell as many coffee sponsorship deals as I can on my one-year old website in only 28 days (4 weeks).

 You don't need an opt-in bribe, right?
-I'm asking you to enter your address, confirm it, and enjoy an email update once in a while.
+I'm asking you to enter your address, confirm it, and I'll send you some emails once in a while.
 No spam.
 Is that cool?